Lateral medullary syndrome: Signs and symptoms

 Palatal myoclonus, the twitching of the muscles of the mouth, may be observed due to disruption of the central tegmental tract.
-Other symptoms include: hoarseness, nausea, vomiting, a decrease in sweating, problems with body temperature sensation, dizziness, difficulty walking, and difficulty maintaining balance.
-Lateral medullary syndrome can also cause bradycardia, a slow heart rate, and increases or decreases in the patients average blood pressure.
+Other symptoms include hoarseness, nausea, vomiting, a decrease in sweating, problems with body temperature sensation, dizziness, difficulty walking, and difficulty maintaining balance.
+Lateral medullary syndrome can also cause bradycardia, a slow heart rate, and increases or decreases in the patient's average blood pressure.

 Based on location

 Cause

 It is the clinical manifestation resulting from occlusion of the posterior inferior cerebellar artery (PICA) or one of its branches or of the vertebral artery, in which the lateral part of the medulla oblongata infarcts, resulting in a typical pattern.
 The most commonly affected artery is PICA, specifically the lateral medullary segment.

 Diagnosis

 Since lateral medullary syndrome is often caused by a stroke, diagnosis is time dependent.
 Diagnosis is usually done by assessing vestibular-related symptoms in order to determine where in the medulla that the infarction has occurred.
 Head Impulsive Nystagmus Test of Skew (HINTS) examination of oculomotor function is often performed, along with computed tomography (CT) or magnetic resonance imaging (MRI) to assist in stroke detection.
 Standard stroke assessment must be done to rule out a concussion or other head trauma.